-That day, before it happened, I heard a George Sand quote on the radio about the 1848 Revolution in France.
+That day before the dream, I heard a George Sand quote on the radio about the 1848 Revolution in France.
 "I knew the leaders of '48.
 With one exception, who's still my friend, they were empty men, bags of ambition.
 But that's not why we failed.
 The people must be ready, hungry for democracy, or there's no hope.
 I believe they will be ready one day; France will be a democracy.
 But they didn't want it, then.
 They wanted Napoleon back.
 And... they got one."

-Until, that night, I had to walk in their shoes.
+Until, that night, I had to walk in the appeasers' shoes.

 It was a long walk.

 I dream I live on a world with humanoid people.
 The technology's like the early 1800s, though some fields are more advanced.
 They're slowly settling two continents only reachable by sea, never settled prehistorically--mostly treeless plains with a harsh continental climate, but good soil, ideal for grain farming.
 Technology's advancing more peaceably than Earth's industrial revolution.

 Part of the reason is that Earth people are here too, and have been for several generations, passing as native--indeed raised mostly native, only hiding their starfaring past and their inability to crossbreed with the majority.
 Farmers mostly--just unable to work up any enthusiasm for war, dog-eat-dog economics, dictatorship, any of Earth's historical mistakes.
 Not playing guardian angels exactly, but a calming influence.

 LADY GEORGE SAND